Red Lechwe Trophy hunting is a must for any African hunt safari. Four subspecies of these game antelopes have been identified in Africa.

 Table of Contents

-The average cost of a Red Lechwe is $2800.
-Game hunting prices can include a Red Lechwe Trophy.
+The average price of a Red Lechwe is $2500.
+Game hunting packages can include a Lechwe.

 All-Inclusive $10,000 Plains Game Package for seven trophies and eight days hunting.
-(Inclusive of a Red Lechwe Trophy)
+(Inclusive of a Lechwe Hunt)

 - Red Lechwe